Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### NASSA membership

-A submission author might want to become a NASSA member, which is free and only requires registration by contacting our [core team or to the community (Google Group)](https://archaeology-abm.github.io/NASSA-hub/about-us.html).
+A submission author might want to become a NASSA member, which is free and only requires registration by contacting our [core team or the community (Google Group)](https://archaeology-abm.github.io/NASSA-hub/about-us.html).
 It will give direct access to the network with all its perks, including an easier developer workflow when contributing to NASSA's repositories.

 ### GitHub